Rickbi/Pyweek35/README.md

 ```

 ## Requirements:
-Python version 3.10.4
+- Python version 3.10.4
-pyxel version 1.9.13
+- Pyxel version 1.9.13
-- The game was only tested on these versions
+The game was only tested on these versions

 ## How to Play